-El Nido and Coron are already pretty well-promoted corners of Palawan, but Port Barton still retains that local identity that makes it unique.
-Although electricity is now supplied all 24 hours, and more and more hotels and restaurants are appearing here, its unpaved streets, relaxed atmosphere, and the opportunity to enjoy its beaches without making trips to nearby islands make Port Barton a favorite vacation destination for many travelers.
+Port Barton is a hidden gem in Palawan that retains its local identity.
+While El Nido and Coron are already well-promoted corners of Palawan, Port Barton offers a unique experience with its unpaved streets, relaxed atmosphere, and the opportunity to enjoy its beaches without making trips to nearby islands.
+Although electricity is now supplied all 24 hours and more hotels and restaurants are appearing here, Port Barton remains a favorite vacation destination for many travelers.

 HOW TO GET TO PORT BARTON